 Please check with your contractor if they provide kerbside collection at your address.
 If they do, you can arrange for a 'wheelie bin' or buy a pre-paid collection bag from supermarkets, dairies or service stations.
+A list of current contractors can be found here.
 Please ensure rubbish is put out for collection no later than 7.30am on the allocated day only.

 We don't operate any transfer stations (rubbish dumps/tips) in the Western Bay.
 Transfer stations are available at Maleme Street, Greerton (Tauranga), Truman Lane, Te Maunga (Mount Maunganui) and Dean Crescent (Waihi).

 For more information on Transfer stations in the

 To undertake waste collection activities within the Western Bay district, please complete the application form here.

 - TUESDAY: Maketu, Paengaroa, Pongakawa, Upper Papamoa, Pukehina